julianfigueroaGL/gorilla-cast-docs/docs/best-practices/routing/routing.md

 ## Routing Module - Routing data

-Since we are really talking about very large application, it is better to avoid direct access to a router within your component.
+Since we are really talking about large and complex UI applications, it is better to avoid direct access to a router within your component.
 Instead, keep your router data in sync with your data store like [vuex-router-sync](https://github.com/vuejs/vuex-router-sync) .
 You will save the painful amount of bugs by doing this.

 ## Routing Module - Side effects

-You will often use $router.replace() or $router.push() within your components.
+You will often use `$router.replace()` or `$router.push()` within your components.
 From a component perspective, it is a side effect.
 Instead, handle programmatic router navigation outside of your component.
 Create a central place for all router navigation.
 Dispatch a request/action to this external entity to handle these side effects for you.
-TLDR; Don't do routing side effect directly within your components.
-It will make your components SOLID and easy to test.
+TLDR; Don't do routing side effects directly within your components.
+It will make your components **SOLID** and easy to test.
 In our case, we use redux-observable to handle routing side effects.

-I hope this covers all the aspects of routing for a **very large** scale application.
+I hope this covers all the aspects of routing for a **large** scale applications.